-Under HGB, the valuation is executed using the diluted lowest value principle for fixed assets.
+Under German Commercial Code (HGB) the valuation of fixed assets considers the diluted lowest value principle.

+Loans are stated at their book value or are recognised using a theoretical calculation.
 The present value method is applied in the absence of any particular structural characteristics.
-For structured loans, interest rate models are used, cf. "D.4 Alternative methods for valuation".
+For structured loans, valuation is based on the interest rate model, cf. also "D.4 Alternative methods for valuation".